How to Reach Out to Brands as an Influencer [+ Media Kit and Email Templates]

 Knowing the details will help you determine if they’re really a good fit, so you don’t waste time promoting a brand you don’t actually care about or want to use.
 It will also give you a chance to include some more personal information in your outreach.

-Woman on a laptop looking up how to reach out to brands as an influencer
+influencer smiling at a laptop as she researches how to reach out to brands as an influencer

 Plant the seed.